bazel-contrib/rules_nodejs/README.md

 Aka cross-compilation aka building docker images on mac/windows.
 When you add `node_repositories()` to your `WORKSPAE` file it will setup node for all currently supported platforms, Linux, macOS and Windows.
 If you want to build an app or a docker image for another platform you have to pass in the `--platforms` flag to Bazel.
 E.g. `bazel build --platforms=@build_bazel_rules_nodejs//toolchains/node:linux_amd64 //app` will ensure that the linux nodejs binary is downloaded and provided to the nodejs_binary.

+Note: The toolchain currently only provides a platform-specific nodejs binary.
+Any native modules will still be fetched/built, by npm/yarn, for your host platform, so they will not work on the target platform.
+Support for cross-compilation with native dependencies will follow.

 ## Usage

 ### Running a program from npm